-For a detailed list of available checks please refer to the Standard Checks page.
+For a detailed list of available checks please refer to the Checks page.

-If you want to live on the bleeding edge, you can checkout the current development code from Mercurial and compile yourself.
-Note, you will need to have the Mercurial EOL Extension enabled to ensure there are no issues with the line endings (this extension will make the files match the local operating system).
+If you want to live on the bleeding edge, you can checkout the current development code from GitHub and compile yourself.

 Checkstyle is most useful if you integrate it in your build process or your development environment.
 The distribution includes:

 Additionally plug-ins are written by third-parties.
 Some of them are still based on the Checkstyle 2.4 release, although there have been many improvements since then.
 The known plug-ins are:

 |SonarQube||Freddy Mallet (initial author)||SonarQube Home Page||Demo site|

 |Eclipse/RAD/RDz||David Schneider||Eclipse-CS Home Page||In 2007 was awarded Best Open Source Eclipse-based Developer tool .|

 |Eclipse/RAD/RDz||Roman Ivanov||Project Page||Extension for Eclipse-CS plugin and also an incubator for Checkstyle checks that are not present in main stream of Checkstyle.
 See the Wiki and Blog .|

 |IntelliJ IDEA||Jakub Slawinski||QAPlug||Provides quality assurance features.|